phaverty/RLEVectors.jl/README.md

 ## Implementation Details
-`RleVectors` differs from R's `Rle` in that we store the run values and run ends rather than the run values and run lengths.
+`RLEVectors` differs from R's `Rle` in that we store the run values and run ends rather than the run values and run lengths.
 The run ends are convenient in that they allow for indexing into the vector by binary search (scalar indexing is O(log(n)) rather than O(n) ).